-Rhodesian Ridgebacks, taking its namesake from its country of origin (Rhodesia now Zimbabwe) and the hallmark ridge, are the most loyal and playful companions.
+Rhodesian Ridgebacks, taking their namesake from their country of origin (Rhodesia now Zimbabwe) and the hallmark ridge, are the most loyal and playful companions.
 The glorious sight of a resting doggo by the chair or sharing a play outside with Rhodesian would make anyone’s heart melt.
 Apart from the fact that it is an African dog breed, it is among the top 50 dog breeds in the US.

 If you are looking to get a Rhodesian Ridgeback puppy and want to know more about the breed traits, facts, figures, health-related issues, and others, you are in the right place.
 This comprehensive guide covers almost everything you need to know about Ridgeback and after reading this article, you could easily decide whether to get this dog or not.